Shahriyar-Shazib/analyzen_assesment/README.md

         all of the previous functionality moved into the service class with maintaining interface and for the unite tasting run this command:
             ->php artisan test --filter=UserServiceTest
+        task 3 has done event listener for address creation and the relationship also done for the user address